Textovortex/The-Scary-Story/README.md

 The simpleaudio module also needs other dependencies which need to be installed using the following command.

 sudo apt-get install -y python3-dev libasound2-dev

+This command is needed for the program to run on Debian variants of linux (Raspberry Pi OS ChromeOS.)

 -------------------------------------------